 Goodwill is tested for impairment on an annual basis or between annual tests if events occur or circumstances indicate there may be impairment.
 In 2012, in connection with its annual impairment testing, the Company adopted Financial Accounting Standards Board ("FASB") ASU No. 2011-08, Intangibles-Goodwill and Other: Testing Goodwill for Impairment which allows an entity the option to first assess qualitative factors to determine whether the existence of events or circumstances leads to a determination that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If, after assessing the totality of events or circumstances, an entity determines it is more likely than not that the fair value of a reporting unit is less than the carrying amount, then the Company would perform the two step goodwill impairment test.
 The first step, used to identify potential impairment, is a comparison of the reporting unit's estimated fair value to its carrying value, including goodwill.
 If the fair value of the reporting unit exceeds its carrying value, applicable goodwill is considered not to be impaired.
-If the carrying value exceeds fair value, there is an indication of impairment and the second step is performed to measure the amount of the impairment, if any.
-The second step of the goodwill impairment test consists of comparing the implied fair value of reporting unit goodwill with the carrying amount of that goodwill.
+If the carrying value exceeds fair value, there is an indication of impairment test consists of comparing the implied fair value of reporting unit goodwill with the carrying amount of that goodwill.
 If the carrying amount of reporting unit goodwill exceeds the implied fair value of that goodwill, an impairment loss is recognized equal to such excess.
 The implied fair value of goodwill is determined in the same manner, as when determining the amount of goodwill recognized in a business combination.